TPL-protocol/tpl-contracts-eth/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg)](https://github.com/RichardLitt/standard-readme)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-> Contracts implementing a TPL jurisdiction and an ERC20-enforced TPL.
+> EVM package including TPL jurisdiction implementation and an ERC20-enforced TPL.

 TPL is a method for assigning metadata (or **“attributes”**) to Ethereum addresses.
 These attributes then form the basis for designing systems that enforce permissions when performing certain transactions.
 For instance, using TPL, securities tokens can require that attributes be present and have an appropriate value every time a token is sent or received.
 This allows projects to remain compliant with regulations by **validating every single exchange between participants**, beyond just the initial offering.